 I talk with new graduates and established midwives that have been burned by not asking the right questions during interviews when taking a position.
 Midwives are a vital part of a team and there are complex practice styles across the US to understand.
 Don’t pick a job position from a wage alone.
 Pick a position based on your collaboration support, your vision of how to practice midwifery, and community that is being served for the practice.
-These are common questions I provide clients to help navigate finding the best practice to join when open to moving anywhere in the country.

 - Why is there an open position with the practice?